Background pattern

 Ferbisol contains sodium lauryl sulfate

-This medication contains less than 23 mg of sodium (1 mmol) per capsule; this is essentially "sodium-free".
+This medication contains less than 23 mg of sodium (1 mmol) per capsule; that is, it is essentially "sodium-free".

 3. How to take Ferbisol

-Follow exactly the administration instructions of this medication as indicated by your doctor.
-In case of doubt, consult your doctor or pharmacist again.
+Follow the administration instructions for this medication exactly as indicated by your doctor.
+If in doubt, consult your doctor or pharmacist again.

-Do not take more than 5 mg of Ferbisol per kilogram of body weight.
+You should not take more than 5 mg of Ferbisol per kilogram of body weight.
 For example, if you weigh 60 kg, the maximum daily dose should be 5 x 60 = 300 mg (3 capsules).

-Unless your doctor prescribes otherwise, the usual dose is::
+Unless your doctor prescribes otherwise, the usual dose is:

 Body weight (kg)

-Capsules per dose
+Capsules per intake

 Total dose of Fe2+ (mg)